 What is an LPA?

-The LPA is a legal instrument which allows a person who is 21 years of age or older, to voluntarily appoint one or more persons, to act and make decisions on his behalf when he loses his mental capacity.
+The LPA is a legal instrument which allows a person who is 21 years of age or older, to voluntarily appoint one or more persons he trusts to act and make decisions on his behalf should he lose mental capacity in the future.

 Click to download the LPA Form 1.

 How to make an LPA Form 1

 - Someone you trust to make decisions on your behalf, in your best interests

 Choose what decision powers to grant your donee(s)

 - Property & Affairs

 If you have more than 1 donee, decide if they are to act: